seelabs/seelabs.github.io/_posts/2014-01-28-raspberry-pi-microscope-intro.md

 I want to thank Luis Ibanez for two very helpful blog posts.
 The blog post here helped me set up a cross compiler for the pi:
 <http://www.kitware.com/blog/home/post/426> and the the blog post here is for a
-3d printed camera interface for a microscope (he's even sending me one!):
+3d printed camera interface for a microscope (he is even sending me one!):
 <http://www.kitware.com/blog/home/post/595>